 Arbitration is that alternative process.
 It is often confidential, faster and less expensive than court litigation.
 It provides the parties with input as to the selection of their decider, binding, seldom appealable decisions, that are even more seldom reversed or remanded on appeal.

-2. Arbitrating the Dispute (i.e., undertaking a voluntary, private, out-of-court, informal, trial-like, dispute resolution process, presided over by an impartial third party, selected by the disputing parties, and whose decision is binding and enforceable in a court of law):
+2. Arbitrating the Dispute (that is, undertaking a voluntary, private, out-of-court, informal, trial-like, dispute resolution process, presided over by an impartial third party, selected by the disputing parties, and whose decision is binding and enforceable in a court of law).